rohnepas/streamlit_dashboard/README.md

 ## Introduction

 This project aims to provide a comprehensive dashboard for monitoring Bitcoin trading signals and market data.
-IThe dashboard takes into account the Mayer Multiple as well as the Bitcoin Fear and Greed Index. t also includes functionality to send trading signals to a Telegram bot.
+The dashboard takes into account the Mayer Multiple as well as the Bitcoin Fear and Greed Index.
+It also includes functionality to send trading signals to a Telegram bot.

 ### Mayer Multiple